DAX Coding Standards¶

 Do

-- Use CALCULATE only when you need to change filter context, otherwise keep logic in base measures.
+CALCULATEonly when you need to change filter context, otherwise keep logic in base measures. - Replace complex

 - Test for blank values explicitly to avoid misleading 0s in reports.